dimejioyediran/dimejioyediran/README.md

 ## 🤝 I’m open to

 - Collaborating on beginner-friendly cybersecurity projects
-- Internships or entry-level opportunities in information security
+- Entry-level opportunities in information security

 ## 📫 Connect with Me